top of page

 The Stinker - a surreal corruption landscape - created by AI

-I have started to try to communicate the ideas from academia in more informal language and tone, especially as they aren’t generally covered as such.
+I have been trying to communicate the ideas from academia in more informal language and tone, especially as they aren’t generally covered as such.
 That is, after all one of my goals post grad — to allow citizens of the world to get a better grasp of types of corruption, how they work, and most importantly their impact and how to kill corruption (I'm working on it as we go - but the first stop is sharing ideas and education).

 Obviously, humans are good at doing things that are great, but are also great at doing things that are atrociousness incarnate, they have some seriously terrible creations, inventions and conventions.
 But corruption seems to me to be the tyrannosaurus rex in the room, saying that, it’s so often been the do-you-think-he-saurus or something that you might equate with being silent and deadly...
-Both literally and figuratively it’s a shadowy and malodorous concept (it stinks IRL), it’s often passed by as it is clandestine in nature, and its specifics lacks nurture in the conversation of the wider world.
+Both literally and figuratively it’s a shadowy and malodorous concept (it stinks IRL).
+And it’s often passed by per it's clandestine nature, and its specifics lack nurture in the conversation of the wider world.

 There are loads of articles and books on the subject (I will have to do a list of some of them) but the readers are often those with a vested interest.
-My idea is that by sharing my thoughts and more specific examples with a more nuanced understanding, that it will shine a light on the subject, especially for future generations if they want to make some progress beyond the screen in front of their faces.
-Unless you're reading this on your phone, then my fine friend, you really are making progress.
+My idea is, that by sharing my thoughts and more specific examples with a more nuanced understanding, that it will shine a light on the subject, especially for future generations if they want to make some progress beyond the screen in front of their faces.

 So, why is it the WTITW?